-Fight against HIV: Orphans in Rivers get School Items worth 4 million naira courtesy ARFH-LOPIN Region 1, SUBEB
+Fight against HIV: Orphans in Rivers get School Items worth 4 million naira courtesy of ARFH-LOPIN Region 1, SUBEB

 The Block Grant Intervention is an education intervention of ARFH-LOPIN Region 1 in which support is provided to Orphans and Vulnerable Children in Nigeria.
 The education intervention is aimed at helping vulnerable children enroll/re-enroll to school and continue their education without the fear of paying any form of school levy.
 In 2018, following an assessment of the ARFH-LOPIN Region 1 Rivers state team to Community Secondary School, Nkpolu Oroworukwoinilluoabuchi area of Port Harcourt, it was discovered that majority of the students sat on the floor to learn in overcrowded class rooms.
 Apart from this, students were exposed daily to broken, deplorable and non-functional toilet facilities with no hand wash section, un-hygienic water supply with no water filter.
 For a school with a total number of 2,277 children, sanitary facilities remained inadequate while about 30% of the children sat on the floor making it difficult to learn and write their exams.
 Given that education is a human right, it mandates the right of children to quality education in a decent, safe and conducive environment, regardless of their socioeconomic background.